Iris (song): Commercial performance

 "Iris" was also an international hit.
-It peaked at number five on the Irish Singles Chart and has since become the 19th biggest-selling single of all time in Ireland.
+It peaked at number five on the Irish Singles Chart and has since become the 19th-biggest-selling single of all time in Ireland.
 The song initially peaked at number 50 in the United Kingdom in August 1998 before rising to number 26 the following year.
 On October 2, 2011, after performances by auditionees on The X Factor, the song re-entered the UK Singles Chart at number three.
 In May 2013, the song charted at number 12 after it was covered by Britain's Got Talent contestant Robbie Kennedy.
 Elsewhere, the song became a number-one hit in Italy (for two weeks), Australia (for five weeks), and Canada (for eight weeks), and it reached the top 10 in Flanders and the Netherlands.

 Accolades and legacy

 Besides the song's success on the charts, "Iris" enjoyed critical acclaim.
-At the 41st Grammy Awards, "Iris" received nominations for "Record of the Year" and "Pop Performance by a Duo or Group."
-The song also garnered Johnny Rzeznik a "Song of the Year" nomination.
-The single was certified septuple platinum by the Recording Industry Association of America on June 30, 2022.
+At the 41st Grammy Awards, "Iris" received nominations for Record of the Year and Pop Performance by a Duo or Group.
+The song also garnered Johnny Rzeznik a Song of the Year nomination.
+The single was certified diamond by the Recording Industry Association of America on November 15, 2024.
 The song was ranked at number 39 on Rolling Stone's list of the 100 greatest pop songs.

 In October 2012, "Iris" was ranked number one on Billboard's "Top 100 Pop Songs 1992–2012" chart, which ranked the top songs of the first 20 years of the Mainstream Top 40/Pop Songs chart.
 The list also featured the Goo Goo Dolls' hits "Slide", ranking at number nine, and "Name" at number 24.
 The Goo Goo Dolls are the only musicians to have three songs on the list, two breaking the top 10 and all three falling within the top 25.
-They are also the only musicians that have back to back singles (Iris, 1998 and Slide, 1999) featured on the list.
+They are also the only musicians that have back to back singles ("Iris", 1998 and "Slide", 1999) featured on the list.
 In a revised list in October 2017, "Iris" still ranked in the top 10, at number eight.
+Iris is also the 19th most streamed song in Ireland.

+The song's melodic and structural similarities to "Piano Man" by Billy Joel have been remarked upon by some commentators.
+Joel himself has performed the song live with the Goo Goo Dolls.

+"Iris" appears on the soundtrack of the 2024 film Deadpool & Wolverine.
+As a result of its appearance in the film, the song resurged in popularity and reappeared on the Billboard charts.
+The song is also featured in the third episode of the Apple TV+ series Shrinking’s second season, "Psychological Something-ism".

+It is also briefly used in the 2025 film Companion, whose main character is named Iris.
+It has retained its popularity since then, having spent much of 2025 in Spotify's top 30 charts.